Braided Sourdough Challah Bread

 • Once the dough is incorporated, add the oil to the dough and knead for another 8-10 minutes until the dough is smooth and passes the windowpane test.

-• The next day, transfer the dough to a clean countertop and line a baking sheet with parchment paper.
+• Day 2: The next day, transfer the dough to a clean countertop and line a baking sheet with parchment paper.
 Separate the dough into 2 equal portions, about 975 grams each.
 Cut each portion into 4 equal pieces (you'll end up with 8 pieces total, 4 pieces will be used in each loaf).

 • Braiding Challah Bread: Roll each piece of dough into an even rectangular log.
 Let dough rest while you repeat with the other loaf.
 Gather 4 strands and roll them again to even thickness.
 Pinch the 4 strands together at the top.
 Follow the rule: “2nd to the top, 1st to the middle” as you braid from the right side to the left and back again.
 Watch this video for a visual.

-For a straight loaf, tuck ends underneath.
+For a rectangular loaf, tuck ends underneath.
 For a circular loaf, twist into a circle, pinching ends together.
 Place on the parchment lined paper and repeat with the second loaf of challah bread.
 Cover the challah with a kitchen towel or plastic wrap.

 • Bake challah bread in a preheated oven for 35-40 minutes (the internal temperature of the bread should be 190 degrees).
 Let bread cool completely before slicing.
 Enjoy!